• Skip to primary navigation

 How long will these biscuits last?

-Once the biscuits have fully cooled, store in an airtight container at room temperature.
+Once the biscuits have fully cooled, store them in an airtight container at room temperature.
 They are best eaten within 2-3 days.

 Recipe variations